Heat Wave Definition

-In 2003, over 70,000 people have died during an unprecedented heat wave in Europe, France being the most affected (see image above).
+In 2003, over 70,000 people died during an unprecedented heat wave in Europe, France being the most affected (see image above).
 It was Europe's hottest summer on record since at least 1540.
 In addition, the heat wave combined with drought to cause a crop shortfall in Southern Europe.

 In 1936, the North American heat wave caused over 5,000 deaths and devastated incredible amounts of crops.
 In the United States, heat waves are the deadliest weather phenomenon as they cause more deaths than floods, hurricanes, lightning and tornadoes.
-In the 1995 Chicago heat wave, 600 people have died in nearly five days.
+In the 1995 Chicago heat wave, 600 people died in nearly five days.